APD looking for person of interest in Christmas Day murder

 ALBUQUERQUE, N.M.
 (KRQE) – Police need the public’s help solving the murder of a 19-year-old Albuquerque woman.

-On Christmas Day, Paloma Sanchez was shot and killed near Madeira and Kathryn SE.
-A white SUV was seen leaving the area.
+On Christmas day, Paloma Sanchez was shot and killed while she was walking near the area of Madeira and Kathryn SE.
+Authorities report a white SUV was seen leaving the area.

 New Mexico Coronavirus Resources